-- 3.14 A number of vulnerabilities have been found in the eGambling sector including:- - (a) The cross border nature of online gambling - (b) The rapidity and cross border nature of transactions - (c) The non face to face nature of online gambling - (d) The low number of investigations and prosecutions of ML/TF cases - (e) Crediting winnings to different accounts - (f) The use of multiple accounts - (g) The use of master agents
+3.14 A number of vulnerabilities have been found in the eGambling sector including:-

+- (a) The cross border nature of online gambling - (b) The rapidity and cross border nature of transactions

+- (c) The non face to face nature of online gambling - (d) The low number of investigations and prosecutions of ML/TF cases - (e) Crediting winnings to different accounts - (f) The use of multiple accounts - (g) The use of master agents - (h) VIP accounts - (i) Mixed gambling chains - (j) The use of alternative methods of payments - (k) The deposit of funds through financial intermediaries - (l) The use of prepaid (stored value cards) - (m) Unregulated operators

-- (h) VIP accounts - (i) Mixed gambling chains - (j) The use of alternative methods of payments - (k) The deposit of funds through financial intermediaries - (1) The use of prepaid (stored value cards) - (m) Unregulated operators - 3.15 MONEYVAL has identified that vulnerabilities increase with unregulated operators.
-Whilst vulnerabilities can be mitigated via effective and robust regulatory frameworks, the AGCC considers it important that operators are aware of these vulnerabilities in order to mitigate them effectively through their business and customer risk assessments and internal controls, policies and procedures. - 3.16 The AGCC undertakes its own assessments of risk in eGambling.
-These reviews take into account information from a number of sources including the AGCC's knowledge and understanding of current issues, published research on the subject, operator experiences, SAR data, MLA data and the NRA. - 3.17 The Commission has identified that the most significant risks of ML and TF in the eGambling sector to be:- - 1.
-Card fraud/identity fraud including laundering the proceeds of stolen cards; - 2.
-Ownership and control of eCasinos where launderers operate in collusion with operators or the operator is infiltrate by criminals; - 3.
-Laundering via legal and illegal betting including collusion in event based wagering to affect the outcome of events and launder the proceeds of the fraud through placing bets with unsuspecting operators; - 4.
-Legal and Regulatory risks arising from poorly regulated or unregulated countries with little or no gambling supervision which includes the risks allied to accepting players or business associates from new target markets where the legal or regulatory environment may not allow for an adequate level of identity checks or may not provide an adequate audit trail for payments or source of funds; and - 5.
-Insufficient payment controls where attempts are made to manipulate the financial sector to facilitate fraudulent or criminal activity.
+3.15 MONEYVAL has identified that vulnerabilities increase with unregulated operators.
+Whilst vulnerabilities can be mitigated via effective and robust regulatory frameworks, the AGCC considers it important that operators are aware of these vulnerabilities in order to mitigate them effectively through their business and customer risk assessments and internal controls, policies and procedures.

+3.16 The AGCC undertakes its own assessments of risk in eGambling.
+These reviews take into account information from a number of sources including the AGCC's knowledge and understanding of current issues, published research on the subject, operator experiences, SAR data, MLA data and the NRA.

+3.17 The Commission identifie the most significant risks of ML and TF in the eGambling sector in the risk reviews it prepares.
+These are placed on the AML/CFT area of the Commission's website and in addition the Commission will issue an Instruction drawing the attention of operators to the findings of the Risk Review.